-In School (term time)
+In School (term time) EMERGENCY

-EMERGENCY

 • If a situation is thought to be life threatening or very serious then an ambulance must be called immediately.
-This can be done by the first person on the scene, by ringing 999.
+This can be done by the first person on the scene ringing 999.
 Further assistance should then be sought.
-It is important that the medical room and front office be made aware (this may be done by other staff or the person making the 999 call).
-A member of staff should wait outside of the entrance to direct the ambulance to where the injured party is.
-This will usually be a member of the front office.
+It is important that the medical room, front office and Head be made aware (this may be done by other staff or the person making the 999 call).
+A member of staff should wait outside the main entrance to direct the ambulance to where the injured party is, this will usually be a member of the front office.

-NON EMERGENCY
+NON-EMERGENCY

-- Any pupil complaining of illness should be sent to the medical room where they will be seen by the School Nurse, Matron or Assistant Matron. - First Aiders will deal with minor injuries within their personal competency, referring the injured person for additional assistance if required.
-More serious injuries should be referred to the medical room, or the School Nurse should be contacted and asked to attend. - The school recommends that, unless it cannot possibly be avoided, a member of staff should not administer first aid without a witness (preferably another member of staff).
-This does not apply to the Medical room staff. - No member of staff or volunteer should administer first aid unless he or she has received approved training and that training is in date.
+- Any pupil complaining of illness should be sent to the medical room where they will be seen by the Medical Room staff.
+If urgent help is required, the medical team should be contacted via phone, radio, or a messenger sent to the medical room. - First Aiders will deal with minor injuries within their personal competency, referring the injured person for additional assistance if required.
+More serious injuries should be referred to the medical room, or a member of the medical room team should be contacted and asked to attend. - The school recommends that, unless it cannot possibly be avoided, a member of staff should not administer first aid without a witness (preferably another member of staff). - All Staff at school are expected to use their best endeavours, particularly in emergencies, to secure the welfare of pupils.
+Whilst a non-first aider can provide basic assistance in an emergency, their primary role should be to secure the scene, comfort the injured person, and get help from a qualified person.

-In School (term time -boarding)
+In School (term time - boarding) EMERGENCY

-EMERGENCY

-• If a situation is thought to be life threatening or very serious then an ambulance must be called immediately.
-This can be done by ringing 999.
-It is important that the Headmaster or resident member of the Leadership team, who is on call, is made aware.
-A member of staff should wait outside of the entrance to direct the ambulance to where the injured party is.
+If a situation is thought to be life threatening or very serious then an ambulance must be called immediately by ringing 999.
+It is important that the Head or resident member of the Leadership team, who is on call, is made aware.
+A member of staff should wait outside the main entrance to direct the ambulance to where the injured party is.
+NON-EMERGENCY

-NON EMERGENCY

-- Any pupil with a long term chronic condition will have an individual welfare plan kept on file within the boarding house. - Any pupil complaining of illness should be seen by the houseparent or Matron who are responsible for the first aid provision outside of the school day. - If a boarder is taken ill during the day, parents should be contacted to arrange collection from school as soon as possible.
-Whilst waiting, the ill child is supervised in the Medical Room. - If a boarding child is taken ill overnight and is suffering from an infectious illness such as diarrhoea and vomiting, they should be moved to the isolation room within the boarding house.
-They will have access to a dedicated bathroom.
+- Any pupil with a long-term chronic condition will have an individual welfare plan kept on file within the boarding house. - Any pupil complaining of illness should be seen by the Residential Boarding team who are responsible for the first aid provision outside of the school day. - If a boarder is taken ill during the day, parents should be contacted to arrange collection from school as soon as possible.
+Whilst waiting, the ill child will be supervised in the Medical Room. - If a boarding child is taken ill overnight and is suffering from an infectious illness such as diarrhoea and vomiting, parents should be contacted to arrange collection from school as soon as possible and they should be moved to the isolation room within the boarding house where they will have access to a dedicated bathroom.
 The boarder will be looked after until parents arrive to collect. - If a child is taken ill overnight and a member of staff or members of staff are awake with that child for a significant amount of time overnight, then provision will be made for that member of staff's duties to be covered the next day.

-In School (non term time)
+In School (non-term time)